 Lyn Cluer Coleman and Sarah Goodwin have extensive curatorial and arts management experience.
 They organise complex exhibitions, find intriguing work, curate challenging shows, create educational programmes and present the visual arts in its many forms to encourage new ideas, change perceptions and generate dialogue.

 Lyn, a practising artist, curated Stroud House Gallery for ten years, establishing a national reputation for the gallery’s demanding exhibition programme.
 She introduced emerging and established artists into an imaginative and flexible arena as well as curating works into public spaces.

 Sarah worked closely with Lyn at Stroud House, and on other curatorial projects.
-She has had experience in the world of the contemporary maker, trained and practised as a modern bookbinder and conservator, and established a gallery and information network for contemporary furniture makers and designers.
+She trained and practised as a modern bookbinder and conservator, and established a gallery and information network for contemporary furniture makers and designers.

 They joined forces in 2007 and combined their skills and knowledge to form a curatorial practice and established the open west as an independent platform.

 2015 guest selectors